SunZhi-Will/LexiTechly/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Commercial License.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

 ---